hpaluch-pil/omnibus-resque/README.md

 resque Omnibus project
 ======================
-This project creates (someday in future) full-stack platform-specific packages for `resque` using [Chef-Omnibus](https://github.com/chef/omnibus)!
+This project creates full-stack platform-specific packages for `resque` using [Chef-Omnibus](https://github.com/chef/omnibus)!

 It is simple demo that contains:
 - service `redis` server that listens on unix (file) socket
-- service `resque-web` Resque frontend available on `http://IP:9292` URL
+- service `resque-web` Resque Web frontend available on `http://IP:9292` URL
 - service `worker-url_title` (this worker accepts URL as input parameter and fetches and extracts `<title/>` from that site and logs result
 - example task creation command `/opt/resque/etc/workers/url_title/put_task.rb` that will put specified URL into worker